nbakpo/Excel-Project/README.md

 # Excel-Project
-Built a comprehensive sales dashboard leveraging advanced Excel functions, including XLOOKUP, pivot tables, slicers, and dynamic charts, to transform raw sales data into actionable business insights.
-The dashboard integrates multiple data sources, enabling seamless data consolidation and real-time analysis.
-Using XLOOKUP, data relationships were established across datasets to ensure accuracy and consistency, while pivot tables allowed for flexible summarization of sales performance by product, region, and time period.
+Built a comprehensive sales dashboard leveraging advanced Excel capabilities to transform raw sales data into actionable business insights.
+Key features include:
-Applied data cleaning techniques to address inconsistencies, missing values, and formatting issues, ensuring a high-quality foundation for analysis.
-Incorporated advanced date formatting, conditional logic, and calculated metrics to enable trend analysis, performance tracking, and forecasting.
-Created interactive visualizations, including bar charts, line charts, and timelines, allowing stakeholders to explore data dynamically and identify patterns.
+  - Data Integration: Consolidated multiple data sources for seamless analysis.
+  - Advanced Excel Functions: Utilized XLOOKUP to establish data relationships, ensuring accuracy and consistency.
+  - Pivot Tables: Summarized sales performance by product, region, and time period.
+  - Data Cleaning: Resolved inconsistencies, missing values, and formatting issues for reliable analysis.
+  - Calculated Metrics: Applied conditional logic, date formatting, and formulas to track trends and performance.
+  - Interactive Visualizations: Created bar charts, line charts, and timelines for dynamic stakeholder exploration.
-Designed the dashboard to be intuitive and user-friendly, incorporating slicers and filters that empowered users to customize views and drill down into specific datasets without additional technical expertise.
-Delivered clear documentation and a data model structure to support ongoing use and adaptation.
-This project enhanced decision-making capabilities, streamlined reporting processes, and provided stakeholders with a powerful analytical tool to guide strategic planning and optimize business performance.
+  - User-Friendly Design: Incorporated slicers and filters to allow customizable views and drill-down analysis.
+  - Documentation: Delivered clear notes and a structured data model for ongoing use and updates.
+This project streamlined reporting, enhanced decision-making, and provided a powerful tool to guide strategic planning and optimize business performance.